 What Is My Existing Lighting System and How Does It Actually Work?

-In order for you to move from your traditional lighting system, it is essential that you know and understand what your current lighting system is.
+In order for you to move from your traditional lighting system, it is essential that you know and understands what your current lighting system is.
 You’ll have to know what type of lights your system uses and the wattage your current lights use.
 If you’re not sure about this detail, you can always ask your maintenance personnel.
-When you’re talking about types of lights that are usually installed in parking lots, you’re looking at traditional HID lights and LED lights.
+When you’re talking about types of lights that are usually installed in LED parking lots, you’re looking at traditional HID lights and LED lights.
 LED lights are the most efficient when compared to traditional lights.

 What Parking Lot Light Is Adequate?

 There are different opinions on what should be the right parking light level.
-But there is a way you can definitely figure out the lighting level that is best for your parking lot lighting system.
+But there is a way you can definitely figure out the lighting level that is best for your LED parking lot lighting system.
 Just consider the activity in your area.
 For example, if your area has low activity, a .5 foot-candle would be sufficient.
 Conversely, areas with high activities should have 5 foot-candles.

-As previously mentioned, having an even or consistent lighting is important.
+As previously mentioned, having even or consistent lighting is important.
 It is because it creates an appealing overall aesthetic.
-When you notice that your parking lot lighting is not uniformly distributed, it is because of spaces between fixtures.
+When you notice that your commercial parking lot lighting is not uniformly distributed, it is because of spaces between fixtures.
 Shrubbery and trees may also be another reason.

 Total Operational Costs

 When you have a large facility, your overall operational costs can quickly increase.
-One great way to decrease your operational costs is by upgrading your old parking lot lighting system.
+One great way to decrease your operational costs is by upgrading your old commercial parking lot lighting system.
 And the best light type to use would be LEDs.
 Switching over to LEDs from traditional HID lighting can save you a lot in the long run.